-You can find out what interest you’ll be charged by visiting Student Loan Repayment website.
+You can find out what interest you’ll be charged by visiting Student Loan Repayment.

 How is it paid?

-Tuition Fee Loans, Tuition Fee Grants and Fee Grants are paid directly to your university or college.
+Both the Tuition Fee Loan and Fee Grant are paid directly to your university or college.

 Anything else you should know?

-Tuition Fee Loans, Tuition Fee Grants and Fee Grants aren’t income assessed, which means that your entitlement for these doesn’t depend on your household income.
+The Tuition Fee Loan and Fee Grant aren’t income assessed, which means that your entitlement for these doesn’t depend on your household income.

 If you withdraw from university or college after attending on the first day of term, you may be liable to pay some of your fees.
 If you need to discuss this further, contact your university or college.